Analysing quantum systems with randomised measurements: Entanglement

+In many applications, it is useful to know the specific properties and issues associated with moments.
+The ones which are especially relevant for the discussed subjects are: \begin{itemize} \item[(a)] \textit{Local unitary invariance}: By their definition, the moments are invariant under any local unitary transformation.
+More precisely, since the Haar measure is invariant under left and right translation, it holds that

 for any local unitary $V_{1} \otimes \cdots \otimes V_{n}$.
-Thus, we can characterise the state $\varrho$ with the moments $\mathcal{R}^{(t)}(\varrho)$ in a local-basis-independent manner, that is, independent of reference frames between parties or unknown local unitary noise.
+Thus, we can characterise the state $\varrho$ with the moments $\mathcal{R}^{(t)}(\varrho)$ independently of the choice of local bases, that is, independent of reference frames between parties or unknown local unitary transformations.
 This invariance is one of the most important properties of randomised measurements and suggests that the moments of the measured distributions contain essential information about the entanglement of the corresponding quantum states.

-In general, the observable $\mathcal{M}$ does not necessarily have to be a product observable of the form $\mathcal{M}_{\text{P}} = M_1 \otimes M_2 \otimes \cdots \otimes M_n$, but can be of the more general form $\mathcal{M}_{\text{NP}} = \sum_i m_i M_1^i \otimes M_2^i \otimes \cdots \otimes M_n^i$, with real coefficients $m_i$ \cite{horodecki_quantum_2008,wyderka_complete_2022}.
+\item[(b)] \textit{Choice of observables}: In general, the observable $\mathcal{M}$ does not necessarily have to be a product observable of the form $\mathcal{M}_{\text{P}} = M_1 \otimes M_2 \otimes \cdots \otimes M_n$, but can be of the more general form $\mathcal{M}_{\text{NP}} = \sum_i m_i M_1^i \otimes M_2^i \otimes \cdots \otimes M_n^i$, with real coefficients $m_i$ \cite{horodecki_quantum_2008,wyderka_complete_2022}.
 The measurement of non-product observables requires a certain restriction of randomness, where the unitary cannot change significantly while the various observers switch between the particular local observables $M^i_k$ in a synchronised manner.
-However, as a tradeoff, it enables the extraction of additional information not accessible via product observables as discussed in Sec.~\ref{sec:mixed_states} and also Secs.\ref{sec:makhlin_invariants} and \ref{sec:pt_estimation}.
+However, as a tradeoff, it enables the extraction of additional information not accessible via product observables as discussed in Sec.~\ref{sec:mixed_states} and also Secs.~\ref{sec:makhlin_invariants} and \ref{sec:pt_estimation}.